 Equal Innovation Consulting collaborates with the following independent organizations on various projects.

-Brigham & Women's Hospital:Equal Innovation is assisting one of the largest research hospitals in the world, set up a Center for Trauma Innovation.
+Brigham & Women's Hospital:Equal Innovation is assisting one of the largest research hospitals in the world and Harvard MEdical School to set up a Center for Trauma Innovation.

 Northeastern University:Equal Innovation is assisting the university to set up its impact investing fund and a student entrepreneurship fund.